JoshuaJB/arm-cortex-a9-scu-tools/README.md

-# Cortex-A9 Snoop Control Unit Configuration Tool
+# Cortex-A9 MPCore Snoop Control Unit Configuration Tool
 This tool allows you to read or write the configuration of the Snoop Control Unit (SCU) integrated into all ARM Cortex-A9 MPCore processors.
 For more information about the SCU, see section 2 of ARM DDI0407G: *ARM Cortex-A9 MPCore Technical Reference Manual, Issue G*.

 The configuration offset in `scu.h` is presently set as appropriate for the i.MX6 Dual/Quad development board.
 Please change `SCU_BASE_ADDR` when using this application on other boards (typically this offset can be found in your board's reference manual).